 Wondering how to make your hair less greasy?
 Well, the first question is, do you wash your hair every day?
 I do.
 Not because I have nothing better to do with my time, but because I look like a greasy, disgusting mess if I go more than 24 hours without scrubbing my hair.

 And that’s fine.
 I’m used to it.

-But every once in a while, when I’ve stayed up too late the night before looking for more spaghetti squash recipes, beauty tips to make my face look thinner, and summer activities to do with kids, I just cannot be bothered to drag myself out of bed at 6 am to shampoo, condition, blow-dry, and style my hair.
+But every once in a while, I simply cannot be bothered to drag myself out of bed at 6 am to shampoo, condition, blow-dry, and style my hair.

 The only trouble is, it isn’t until I’m frantically drowning my scalp in an entire can of dry shampoo that I remember I simply cannot pull off dirty hair, and when I catch a glimpse of myself in the mirror at the end of the day, I always vow I will never, ever, leave the house without washing my hair again.

 But after some of my Facebook fans admitted they’ve gone more than a week without shampooing their hair, I decided it was time to get on the internet and figure out how to prolong a hair wash so I can free up some time to do more important things.

 And since I try not to be selfish when I find new and exciting ways to make my life easier, I’m sharing 7 easy tricks to help you prolong a hair wash and still look amazing.
 If you’re wondering how to keep your hair from getting oily, or how to get rid of greasy hear without washing it…it IS possible, it’s all about learning the proper technique.

 LEARN HOW TO WASH YOUR HAIR PROPERLY

 Have you ever noticed that your hair always looks healthier, shinier, and cleaner after a visit to your hair salon than it does when you wash it yourself?